-If the sanctions are rejected, the College will conduct a sanction-only hearing, conducted by the Student Conduct Committee which recommends a sanction to the Associate Dean of Student Affairs.
-The sanction is then reviewed and finalized by the Associate Dean of Student Affairs and is subject to appeal (see appeals section, below) by any party to the misconduct.
-Once the appeal is decided, the process ends.
+If the sanctions are rejected, the College will conduct a sanction-only hearing, conducted by the Student Conduct Committee which recommends a sanction to the Dean of Student Affairs.
+The sanction is then reviewed and finalized by the Dean of Student Affairs and is subject to appeal (see appeals section, below) by any party to the misconduct.
+Once an appeal decision is made, the process ends.